SAP-samples/cloud-extension-ecc-business-process/mission/install-addon/README.md

-# SAP NetWeaver® Event Enablement Add-on 1.0 installation on new ERP 6.0 with Netweaver 7.5
+# SAP NetWeaver® Event Enablement Add-on 1.0 installation at SAP ERP 6.0 with Netweaver 7.5 or SAP S/4HANA

 This guide gives you a rough overview of the installations steps for the SAP NetWeaver® Event Enablement Add-on 1.0 for a Netweaver 7.5 system.